 Department of Health and Human Development

-Dr. Xu Qin is an assistant professor in Research Methodology at the Department of Health and Human Development.
+Dr. Xu Qin is an Assistant Professor of Research Methodology at the School of Education (primary) and an Assistant Professor of Biostatistics at the School of Public Health (secondary).
 She holds a Ph.D. from the Department of Comparative Human Development at the University of Chicago and a B.S. and an M.S. in Statistics from the Renmin University of China.

 - Statistics I

 - Causal moderation and mediation analysis method development